nlpsandbox/notebooks/README.md

 RStudio is now available at http://localhost.
 On the login page, enter the default username (`rstudio`) and the password specified in `.env`.

+In RStudio, open the RStudio project provided by this repository by clicking on the button `Project: (None)` > `Open Project...` on the top-right corner, then select the file `nlpsandbox/nlpsandbox.Rproj`.
+You should now be able to open and run the notebook `r-and-python.Rmd`.
+This will confirm that you can successfully use R and Python togehter.

 To stop RStudio, enter `Ctrl+C` followed by `docker compose down`.
 If running in detached mode, you will only need to enter `docker compose down`.